HL7/smart-app-launch/input/pages/brands.md

 * *One Brand is associated with one Portal*
   * e.g., a primary care practice with a single EHR providing user access
 * *One Brand is associated with multiple Portals*
-  * e.g., a hospital may offer more than one portal for legacy purposes
+  * e.g., a hospital may offer more than one patient portal for legacy purposes
-  * e.g., a tertiary cancer center may offer one portal for adults and another for pediatric patients
+  * e.g., a tertiary cancer center may offer one patient portal for adults and another for pediatric patients
   * Because Brand information may be published in multiple places, Organizations include the same `identifier` to facilitate matching, merging, and de-duplication.
 Apps can merge Brands into a single target Brand's card by displaying the target Brand's title and logo.
 Within the Brand's card, the app displays a distinct "connect" button for each set of Portal Details.
 * *One Portal is associated with one Endpoint*
   * e.g., an EHR-based portal that provides access to patient data through a single FHIR R4 endpoint
 * *One Portal is associated with multiple FHIR Endpoints*
-  * e.g., a national lab's portal might have one Endpoint for FHIR R4 and another for FHIR R2
+  * e.g., a national lab's portal might have one Endpoint for FHIR R4 and another for FHIR R2.
-  * e.g., a health system's portal might have one Endpoint for laboratory results and another for imaging results
+  * e.g., a health system's portal might have one Endpoint for laboratory results and another for imaging results.
 * *Multiple Brands are associated with the same Portal*
   * e.g., a regional health system that patients recognize under distinct brands associated with specific hospitals or clinics -- even though all these paths lead to the same portal and FHIR Endpoints.